Azure-Samples/azure-functions-flex-consumption-samples/migration/migration-guide.md

 ## Methods

-You have two options for migrating your Azure Function App from Linux Consumption to Flex Consumption:
+You have three options for migrating your Azure Function App from Linux Consumption to Flex Consumption:

 1.  **Manual migration using Azure CLI or the Azure Portal**:
     - Continue reading this guide for detailed step-by-step instructions with Azure CLI commands or the Azure Portal
     - This approach gives you full control over each step of the migration process

 2.  **Guided migration using the provided shell script**:
     - For a more interactive experience that guides you through each step of the migration process, use the provided shell script
     - To use the shell script:
       ```bash
       # Make the script executable
       chmod +x migration-guide.sh

       # Run the script
       ./migration-guide.sh
       ```
     - The script will prompt you for inputs when needed and perform each step of the migration process

+3.  **Guided migration using the provided PowerShell script**:
+    - For a guided experience using PowerShell, use the provided PowerShell script
+    - To use the PowerShell script:
+      ```powershell
+      # Ensure execution policy allows running local scripts (run as Administrator if needed)
+      # Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+      # Run the script
+      .\migration-guide.ps1
+      ```
+    - The script will prompt you for inputs when needed and perform each step of the migration process

 Choose the method that best suits your needs and experience level.
-The shell script is recommended for those who want a guided approach, while the manual method provides more flexibility and control.
+The guided scripts are recommended for those who want a step-by-step approach, while the manual method provides more flexibility and control.

 ## Prerequisites